Scheduled maintenance: Saturday, December 10 from 10PM to 11PM PST

 Participating in civic life / Run for a political office

-Understanding the workings of our
+Understanding the workings of our government

 Become knowledgeable about the issues in order to make informed decisions.